Circles24/high-level-designs/web-crawler/solution.md

 3. Filter
 4. Feeder
 5. Spider
+6. Parser

 ## Flows

-1. Post creation flow
+1. Crawl flow
     - If we want to kick off a new crawl session, Seeder injects seed urls into the suggestion layer
-    - Filter system, checks if the url has been crawled in this session
+    - Filter system, checks if the url has already been crawled in this session
     - Filter system checks if the domain needs to be crawled at all basis last crawled date, importance and freq of updates
     - Filter matches the urls against the cache of Robots.txt so that crawl adheres to the robots.txt file
     - The urls that pass these rules are sent to the Feeder system